Estonia

 Employee Perks

-• Company cars – These are typically offered to salespeople and senior executives and are provided for business and private use, but are taxed.
-Reimbursement for the use of personal cars is also a practice employers use, and the reimbursement runs about €0.30 per kilometer (tax-free) but not more than 335 euros per month.
-If the reimbursement is more than €335 the overpaid part is taxed.
+- Company cars—These are typically offered to salespeople and senior executives for both business and private use, but this is subject to tax.
+Employers also reimburse employees for the use of personal cars, with reimbursement at approximately €0.40 per kilometer (tax-free), but not exceeding €550 per month.
+If the reimbursement exceeds €550335, the overpaid portion is taxed.

 Related Government Websites